Updated December 4, 2019

 How Easy Is It to Enroll?

-Applying for Pivot Health’s short term health insurance is quick, easy and efficient.
+Applying for short term health insurance is quick, easy and efficient.
 In just a matter of minutes, you can answer all necessary questions from your phone, laptop or tablet and pay your first premium.
-Coverage can begin in 24 hours, so there is almost no waiting period.
+Coverage can begin in 24 hours (but there can be a waiting period for certain services).

 Enrollment in COBRA requires a number of steps and typically takes weeks to complete.
 Once your coverage is terminated, you still have 60 days to elect to continue your coverage under COBRA.
 The good news is that your coverage is retroactive to the first day that your coverage ended if you pay the retroactive premiums.